kaikue/KittenBoat/README.md

 			- ✔ push rocks into matching pattern as inaccessible part
 			- sokobans
 				- fill in middle hole first to make path to right one
-			- push rock across 1 tile corner from boat
+			- ✔ push rock across 1 tile corner from boat
 			- ✔ talk to rock NPC next to hole multiple times
-			- facilitate npc romance
+			- ✔ facilitate npc romance
-			- secondary cave inside cave- solve puzzle, reset, push rock into cave
+			- ✔ secondary cave inside cave- solve puzzle, reset, push rock into cave
-			- buried treasure- dig at X
-			- ~~drop rocks into water to form path?~~
 		- deepwater islands (need upgrade): colored gems
-			- push gems into 4 corners of diamond island corresponding to boat directions
+			- ✔ push gems into 4 corners of diamond island corresponding to boat directions
-			- push gems into order according to npc dance
+			- ✔ push gems into order according to npc dance
 			- dig for buried gem from hint
 				- npc on one island tells you about buried treasure on another
 			- secret path in rock spikes